microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirectoryRoleDefinition.md

 ## Description

 The `Get-EntraBetaDirectoryRoleDefinition` cmdlet gets information about role definitions in Microsoft Entra ID.
-To get a role definition, specify the `Id` parameter.
+To get a role definition, specify the `UnifiedRoleDefinitionId` parameter.
 Specify the SearchString or Filter parameter to find particular role definition.

 In delegated scenarios with work or school accounts, the signed-in user must have a supported Microsoft Entra role or a custom role with one of the following permissions: